Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 ## Using the Sample Application

+From the download Zip file, take the files `signaturesdk_2.4.aar` and `will-sdk-1.8.4.aar` and add them to SignatureSDKExample/app/libs/.

 * Running the SignatureSDKExample on Android Studio, you will see the main screen

 ![Android SDK Sample Main](media/list_screen.png)